Uncategorized

 This image is a vibrant and colorful collage representing various aspects of global cultures.
 It features a central theater mask symbolizing the arts, surrounded by raised hands of different skin tones, suggesting unity and diversity.
 Cultural icons such as a geisha, a torii gate, lanterns, fans, masks, and traditional pottery are scattered throughout, indicating a celebration of cultural artifacts and practices.
 Flashes of bright colors and neon signs add a contemporary feel, hinting at the fusion of traditional and modern influences.
 This collage celebrates the richness of cultural expression and the shared human experience across diverse societies.

-In the context of Theory of Knowledge (TOK), the concept of cultures encompasses the collective beliefs, practices, artifacts, and knowledge systems developed by communities and societies over time.
+In the context of Theory of Knowledge (TOK), the concept of culture encompasses the collective beliefs, practices, artifacts, and knowledge systems developed by communities and societies over time.

 Cultures as a TOK concept